-With RCEMIP RH profiles, we find a $\pm 26\%$ variation around the mean S value.
-The spread in feedback is $-1.25 \text{ W m}^{-2} \text{ K}^{-1}$ to $-3 \text{ W m}^{-2} \text{ K}^{-1}$, slightly smaller but comparable to what is found by Becker and Wing (2020).
+With RCEMIP RH profiles, we find a $\pm 26\%$ variation around the mean \mathcal{S} value.
+The spread in feedback is $-1.25\,\mathrm{W\,m^{-2}\,K^{-1}}$ to $-3\,\mathrm{W\,m^{-2}\,K^{-1}}$, slightly smaller but comparable to what is found by Becker and Wing (2020).
 We thus explain the surprisingly large spread in clear-sky sensitivity in RCEMIP as being in large part a response to different RH profiles simulated by the models.
 Both differences in the IWV and the shape of the profiles contribute to the spread, the latter more so, as is also evident by comparing sensitivities calculated using ICON versus the UKMO RH profiles.
-To the extent that the inter-model spread in RH to different degrees of convective self-aggregation, as claimed by Becker and Wing (2020), our work suggests that different degrees of convective self-aggregation does not change with warming.
+To the extent that the inter-model spread in RH to different degrees of convective self-aggregation, as claimed by Becker and Wing (2020), our work suggests that different degrees of convective self-aggregation can influence the climate sensitivity, even if the convective self-aggregation does not change with warming.

 From CMIP5 AMIP output, we retrieved mean profiles over the tropical oceans (equatorward of 30°) averaged over the entire simulated period.
-As compared to RCEMIP RH profiles, those from the AMIP simulations are on average dryer, and thereby associated with a smaller S. The drier AMIP profiles are indicative of large-scale circulations driven by differences in surface temperatures, i.e., Hadley and Walker cells which give rise to the dry tropics.
-The AMIP simulations differ less in their humidity profiles and likewise show less spread in S, but even so differences approaching 10% are evident
+As compared to RCEMIP RH profiles, those from the AMIP simulations are on average dryer, and thereby associated with a smaller \mathcal{S} .
+The drier AMIP profiles are indicative of large-scale circulations driven by differences in surface temperatures, i.e., Hadley and Walker cells which give rise to the dry tropics.
+The AMIP simulations differ less in their humidity profiles and likewise show less spread in \mathcal{S} , but even so differences approaching $10\,\%$ are evident

 Given observations of the RH profiles in the atmosphere, it should be possible to correct model estimates of climate sensitivity using calculations such as ours.
 From a comparison of Fig. 1 and Fig. 4, we note that the RCE models tend to be moister than the observations, the AMIP simulations are drier.
-Fitting the C-shaped humidity profile to the observations yields an S of about 2.25 K; this is smaller than that of most RCE models, but larger than for the AMIP models.
+Fitting the C-shaped humidity profile to the observations yields an $\mathcal S$ of about 2.25 K; this is smaller than that of most RCE models, but larger than for the AMIP models.
 Likewise, ECS estimates in early calculations following the RH humidity profile used by Manabe and Wetherald (1967), would, due to an unrealistically dry upper atmosphere, be biased too low.
 However, for the lower humidities and temperatures used in that study, the fixed lapse assumption actually over compensates, leading to a larger sensitivity as seen in Kluft et al. (2019).
 This, along with the upper panel of Fig. 3, is illustrative of how the lapse rate feedback depends on the base state RH.